MaxNevermind/spark-standalone-docker-cluster/README.md

 - /usr/share/spark/work/app_id/executor_id/ App working directory including stderr & stdout & app jar

 # Miscellaneous

+## Multiple clusters on the same hardware
+To run multiple clusters on the same machines you have to change config env variables : CLUSTER_PREFIX, MASTER_PORT, MASTER_WEB_UI_PORT for each new cluster.

-If you want to run multiple Workers on the same node then you might benefit from using Dockers's `--cpuset-cpus` parameter.
+Also if you want to run multiple Workers on the same node then you might benefit from using Dockers's `--cpuset-cpus` parameter.
 It splits CPUs between Docker processes.
 An example of setting 4-7 CPUs of a machine for Docker process:
 `docker run --cpuset-cpus="4-7" ...`

+## OracleJDK
+If you want to use OracleJDK there is Dockerfile-OracleJDK file which you can use.
+I didn't want to use it because, as I understand, the current license of OracleJDK doesn't allow to distribute it inside a docker container build on Linux.